mikepanfilov/monthly_report_pipeline/README.md

 ## Goals

 This project helps to organize and automatize monthly routine and also shows the real working parameters for future KPI purposes (~if at all possible in a fully analog-bureaucratized company~).

+## Future improvements

+- Script would translit cyrillic(other symbolics) in programm names.
+- Script would record date in correct form (YYYY-MM-DD HH:MM:SS)
+- Path slashes will be replaced by unique substitutes (to impove multiplatformness).